luizftoledo/mapping-class-data/README.md

-# mapping-class-data
+# Mapping class - Columbia Journalism School - Class of 2022
- A data repository for the Mapping class at Columbia Journalism School Master of Science in Data Journalism, class of 2022
+ A data repository for the `Mapping Class` at `Columbia Journalism School -  Master of Science in Data Journalism`, class of 2022